ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 resource depletion and related errors are comparable to 500 type errors.)

-The JSON value the JSONPath query is applied to is, by definition, valid JSON.
+The JSON value the JSONPath query is applied to is, by definition, a valid JSON value.
 The parsing of a JSON text into a JSON value and what happens if a JSON text does not represent valid JSON are not defined by this specification.